ivanbgd/codecrafters-bittorrent-rust/README.md

 - Optional application configuration, through the optional [config.json](config.json) file.
 - Logging.
-- Timing of the whole file download.
+- Timing of the whole-file download.
 - We check the Bitfield message payload to see whether a peer has the piece that we need.
     - The challenge doesn't require this as all their peers have all the required pieces during testing.
 - We pipeline requests to a single peer for increased download speed.
 This was suggested as optional